Jason Bargwanna: Personal life

 Bargwanna is married to Debra and has two children.
 He lives in Nar Nar Goon, Victoria.
 His father, Harry Bargwanna, himself an Australian racing driver, owns and operates a mechanical repair shop in the Southern Sydney suburb of Engadine.
 His uncle Alf and cousin Scott are also national level race drivers.
 Bargwanna attended Heathcote High School in Sydney.
-Bargwanna owns four Red Rooster franchises in Hampton Park, Fountain Gate, Hastings, and Pakenham West.
+Bargwanna owns one Red Rooster franchises in Pakenham West.

 Career results

 Bargwanna drove a Holden Commodore (VE) for Kelly Racing in the 2010 V8 Supercar Championship Series.

 Bargwanna is driving a Holden Commodore (VE) for Brad Jones Racing in the 2011 V8 Supercars Championship.